ONSdigital/software-engineer-community/standards/github.md

 ### Code Repositories

-All ONS code repositories in GitHub should be created under the umbrella of the ONSdigital organisation.
+All ONS code repositories in GitHub should be created under the approved ONS gitHub organisation (see Source Control Policy (link).
+By default ONSdigital organisation should be used for all new repositories)

 - **Administration** - the administrators of the organisation are the **Technical Lead**s.